UN-OCHA/hrinfo-site/sites/all/modules/contrib/restful/docs/api_url.md

 ## Returning specific fields
 Using the ``?fields`` query string, you can declare which fields should be returned.
-Note that you can only return fields already being returned by `publicFieldsInfo()`.
-This is used, for example, if you have many fields in `publicFieldsInfo()`, but your client only needs a few specific ones.
+Note that you can only return fields already being returned by `publicFields()`.
+This is used, for example, if you have many fields in `publicFields()`, but your client only needs a few specific ones.

 ```shell
 # Handler v1.0